 Time Scales

 Short Term Medium Term Long Term

 Summary 2013-2018 2018-2023 2023-2030

-Waste Management 1
+Waste Managemen Waste Management

 New waste management infrastructure is needed to support moving waste up the waste hierarchy and to divert away from landfill.
 The infrastructure required to meet Bradford District's waste needs up to 2030 is set out in emerging Waste Management DPD.
 It is planned that this will be adopted in 2016.
 Deliver the approach set out in the Waste Management DPD, including the potential delivery of waste facilities on non-allocated sites.
 Monitor and review waste arisings.
 Explore opportunities for behavioural change.
 Monitor and review reuse and recycling rates being achieved.
 Monitor and review cross boundary movements of waste.
 Monitor and review waste arisings and performance of new waste management facilities.
 Explore further opportunities for behavioural change.
 Deliver the policies and sites set out in the Waste Management DPD.
 Monitor and review reuse and recycling rates being achieved.
-Monitor and review cross boundary movements of waste.
-Deliver the policies and sites set out in the Waste Management DPD.
+Monitor and review cross boundary movements of Deliver the policies and sites set out in the Waste Management DPD.
 Monitor and review reuse and recycling rates being achieved.
 Monitor and review cross boundary movements of waste.

-Green Infrastructure and Open Space e and Open Space
+Green Infrastructur e and Open Space waste.

 Broadly speaking the quantity of green space is sufficient to cater for future demands in the South Pennine Towns and Villages.
 There are some issues over quality and accessibility.
 Further work will be carried out in the short term to identify the Open Space requirements in the District.
 This will provide costs and Develop and implement the Open Space Strategy to bring about improvements to quality of green infrastructure and open Review housing and economic growth to determine whether strategic roles and functions of green infrastructure and open

-Time Scales

-Short Term Medium Term Long Term

-Summary 2013-2018 2018-2023 2023-2030

-priorities. space and increased accessibility. space have altered.

-Appropriate open space , Update strategies

-policies need to be Continued enhancement and accordingly to review

-emerging Core Strategy, to space and play areas through quantity of infrastructure

-provide the framework for on site contributions, council 1

-delivering either on site budgets and potentially CIL

-green space or a contribution for strategic place making

-to off-site green space. green infrastructure, such as

-Develop action plan to the new country park.

-deliver improvements to

-quality of sports, leisure and Strategic improvements to

-recreation facilities and to ROW network

-increase accessibility.
-Develop a range of

-management and mitigation

-Develop priority list for measures to reduce impacts

-where improvements in on South Pennine Moors

-quality of facilities is SPA/SAC - including

-required wardening, visitor

-Strategic improvements to information, habitat and

-ROW network access enhancement

-Develop a range of

-management and mitigation

-measures to reduce impacts
+Time Scales Short Term Medium Term Long Term Summary 2013-2018 2018-2023 2023-2030 Summary 2013-2018 priorities.
+Appropriate open space policies need to be developed through the emerging Core Strategy, to provide the framework for delivering either on site green space or a contribution to off-site green space.
+Develop action plan to deliver improvements to quality of sports, leisure and recreation facilities and to increase accessibility.
+Develop priority list for 2018-2023 space and increased accessibility.
+Continued enhancement and improvements of green space and play areas through on site contributions, council budgets and potentially CIL for strategic place making green infrastructure, such as the new country park.
+Strategic improvements to ROW network Develop a range of management and mitigation measures to reduce impacts 2023-2030 space have altered.
+Update strategies accordingly to review quality, accessibility and quantity of infrastructure. where improvements in quality of facilities is required Strategic improvements to ROW network on South Pennine Moors SPA/SAC - including wardening, visitor information, habitat and access enhancement Develop a range of management and mitigation measures to reduce impacts